 Skip ahead to the report card to find out if they ate it on this particular day!

 If you don’t have a bamboo steamer, you should look into it.
 It’s a relatively cheap kitchen tool and you can cook a wide variety of things in it.

 There are a couple of tricks: make sure you season the food well, for starters.
 You must put the food that needs more heat on the bottom (in this case the veggies), and the food that needs more gentle heat on the top (salmon).

-No Steamer?
 If you don’t have a steamer, you can absolutely roast this dinner as well.
-I would roast the bok choy and red pepper first for 5 minutes tossed with a little olive oil at 400°F. Then add the salmon to the sheet pan and continue to roast until it’s just cooked through, maybe 10-12 minutes, depending on thickness of the salmon.
+I would roast the bok choy and red pepper first for 5 minutes tossed with a little olive oil at 400°F. Then add the salmon to the sheet pan and continue to roast until it’s just cooked through, maybe 10 to 12 minutes, depending on thickness of the salmon.